 Shorebirds, Pacific Northwest

-The Ruddy Turnstone is not common on on the Pacific Northwest Coast but does visit here, and its always a thrill to see them on the beach.
-The ruddy turnstone is a wading bird with a wedge shaped bill and fairly short orange legs.
-The back and wings are gray brown with black mottling.
+The Ruddy Turnstone is not common on the Pacific Northwest Coast but does visit here, and its always a thrill to see them on the beach.
+The ruddy turnstone is a wading bird with a wedge-shaped bill and fairly short orange legs.
+The back and wings are gray-brown with black mottling.
 The head is brownish with white streaks.

 The Ruddy Turnstone likes to forage on rocky shores and feeds on aquatic invertebrates, insects, carrion and other birds eggs.